pabloDeputter/Automata-Simulator/README.md

 This project implements both a **Deterministic Finite Automaton (DFA)** and a **Non-deterministic Finite Automaton (NFA)** simulator, written in C++.
 It allows users to define DFAs and NFAs using JSON format and visualize them using `.dot` files for further processing and visualization through tools like [Graphviz](https://graphviz.org/).

+**Built for the "Languages & Automata" 1st bachelor course at the University of Antwerp.**

 ## Features

 - Define and simulate both DFAs and NFAs using JSON input.